 Do yoga… on a stand-up paddleboard

 It may sound ridiculous, but it’s the latest craze – floating on the sea on a paddle-board while practising yoga moves on top – and it’s called flo-yo.
-Classes cater for all levels of fitness and experience, and wetsuits and boards are provided.
+Classes cater to all levels of fitness and experience, and wetsuits and boards are provided.

 Explore Seattle’s underground tunnels